neomjs/neo/README.md

 <!--bronze end-->

 ## Blog
-All Blog posts are stored here:</br>
+All Blog posts are stored here:
 <a href="https://github.com/neomjs/neo/projects/14">neo/projects/14</a>.

 ## COVID19 IN NUMBERS Demo App